tkeel-io/cli/.github/ISSUE_TEMPLATE/discussion.md

 ---
-name: Feature Request
-about: Start a discussion for TKeel  CLI
+name: Feature Request about: Start a discussion for tKeel CLI title: ''
-title: ''
-labels: kind/discussion
-assignees: ''
+labels: kind/discussion assignees: ''

 ---